gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

 ### Optional: Enable HA mode

-You may consider running Gardenlet with multiple replicas, especially if the seed cluster is supposed to host [HA shoot contorl planes](../usage/shoot_high_availability.md).
+You may consider running `gardenlet` with multiple replicas, especially if the seed cluster is configured to host [HA shoot contorl planes](../usage/shoot_high_availability.md).
-Therefore, the following Helm chart values define the degree of high availability you want to bring to your Gardenlet deployment.
+Therefore, the following Helm chart values define the degree of high availability you want to bring to your `gardenlet` deployment.

 ```yaml
 global: